thavlik/vpn-operator/README.md

   namespace: default
 spec:
   stringData:
-  # Environment variables for glueten, or however you
+  # Environment variables for gluetun, or however you
   # choose to connect to your VPN.
 Set spec.verify.skip=true
-  # in the Mask resource to disable verification with glueten.
+  # in the Mask resource to disable verification with gluetun.
     VPN_NAME: "my-vpn-name"
     VPN_USERNAME: "myusername"
     VPN_PASSWORD: "mypassword"